AlexanderAlmendral/Practica-1-TCVD/README.md

 In order to run the code, write on to the console the following instructions:

-python Scraper.py --category <food category> --stopAfter <number of recipes>
+python Scraper.py --category <food category|All> --stopAfter <number of recipes>

-Where you can choose to fetch all recipes just by entering "All" value to --category argument or also choose among the following categories:
+You can either choose among the following categories or 'All' for all categoreis:

 |                         |                       |                               |
 |-------------------------|-----------------------|-------------------------------|